|Nutritional Guidelines (per serving)|

 To use the cumin-lime dressing on a salad, toss it with the salad greens immediately before serving.
 To use it on steamed vegetables, drizzle it over the top.

+When using the cumin-lime dressing as a marinade, follow the guidelines for marinating fish and seafood, for cuts of beef, and for cuts of pork.
 You may want to use a higher smoke point oil such as peanut, canola, safflower, or soy rather than olive oil if you will be grilling the meat or fish.
 You may also toss dressing with vegetables before roasting or grilling them.

 Storage for the Salad Dressing